About Destination Imagination (DI) Colorado

 • Attend a Team Manager Training (both live or via webinar are available)

-• Have a great season problem solving!
+• Have a great season fostering team work, creativity, collaboration and problem solving,!

 11. Are There Proven Results?